microsoft/PTVS/Python/Docs/User/Features Matrix.md

 1. Git support for VS 2012 is available in the Visual Studio Tools for Git extension, available on the [Visual Studio Gallery](http://visualstudiogallery.msdn.microsoft.com/abafc7d6-dcaa-40f4-8a5e-d6724bdb980c).

-2. Deployment to Azure Web Site or Web Role requires [Azure SDK for .NET 2.1 - VS 2010 SP1](http://go.microsoft.com/fwlink/?LinkId=313855).
+2. Deployment to Azure Web Site requires [Azure SDK for .NET 2.1 - VS 2010 SP1](http://go.microsoft.com/fwlink/?LinkId=313855).
 Later versions don't support VS 2010.

-3. Deployment to Azure Web Role requires [Azure SDK for .NET 2.2 - VS 2012](http://go.microsoft.com/fwlink/?LinkId=323511) or later.
+3. Support for Azure Web Role and Worker Role requires [Azure SDK for .NET 2.3 - VS 2012](http://go.microsoft.com/fwlink/?LinkId=323511) or later.

-4. Deployment to Azure Web Role requires [Azure SDK for .NET 2.2 - VS 2013](http://go.microsoft.com/fwlink/?LinkId=323510) or later.
+4. Support for Azure Web Role and Worker Role requires [Azure SDK for .NET 2.3 - VS 2013](http://go.microsoft.com/fwlink/?LinkId=323510) or later.

 5. Django template editor in Visual Studio 2013 has some known issues that are resolved by installing Update 2.

+6. Requires Windows 8 or later.
+Visual Studio 2013 Express for Web doesn't have the Attach to Process dialog, but Azure Web Site remote debugging is still possible using the Attach Debugger (Python) command in Server Explorer.
+This requires [Azure SDK for .NET 2.3 - VS 2013](http://go.microsoft.com/fwlink/?LinkId=323510) or later.

+7. Requires Windows 8 or later.
+Attach Debugger (Python) command in Server Explorer requires [Azure SDK for .NET 2.3 - VS 2013](http://go.microsoft.com/fwlink/?LinkId=323510) or later.

+8. Requires Windows 8 or later.